neuropathbasel/MSA48MCCNP/Python_NanoDiP_Notebooks/README.md

-# Create /use python 3.73 virtual environment with required packages
+# Create & use python 3.73 virtual environment with required packages

 ## Creation of python environment see: